MagdalenaPabis/Analiza_sklepu_na_Redbubble-Redbubble_shop_analysis/README.md

 - Providing additional recommendations

-🗂️ Redbubble store visitor data.
+🗂️ Redbubble store visitors data.

 Redbubble still does not offer the option to use Google Analytics 4.
 It only provides an interactive graph showing visitor numbers over the course of a year.